Controlled and Uncontrolled Components in React

 These components are under control in component state and react.These components are under the control of DOM.

-Controlled components are predictable since they are controlled by state.Uncontrolled components are unpredictable because there is a chance of data loss during its life-cycle.
+Controlled components are predictable since they are controlled by the state.Uncontrolled components are unpredictable because there is a chance of data loss during their life cycle.

-In these components, internal state is not maintainedIn these components, Internal state is maintained
+In these components, the internal state is not maintainedIn these components, the Internal state is maintained

 It takes the current value as propsit takes the values using refs